Lerato029/thabisababyhouse/README.md

  * Login/sign-up functionality
  * Users should be able to add, delete products for sale to their orders.
- * Users should be able to make online payments through PayPal or confirm order and pay through EFT.
+ * Users should be able to make online payments through PayPal or confirm order and pay through cash.
  * Users should have a list of previous orders/payments made through the website.
  * Users should be able to create, updated, and view their profiles on the website.
  * Users should be able to apply to volunteer to help.
  * There should be an admin account for the governing body of the baby house to be able to make changes to the information served on the website.
- * Admin account should allow a user to create, update or delete products available to be purchased or needed for donations.
+ * Admin account should allow a user to create, update or delete products available to be purchased.
  * Admin account should allow a user to change delivery statuses for orders made by other users.
  * The Admin account should allow the user to make changes to the other user's accounts as well as allocate admin roles to other users who might be a part of the staff.